turicumzwingli/turicum/_texts/prophetenbibel.md

 toc:
 - Overview
 - Background
-- Note on authorship
+- Exegetical Principles
-- Preface
+- Theological Themes
+- A Foreward to the Prophets (1529)

 ---